 After breakfast, pack your beach bag and drive west on Highway 60 toward Clearwater Beach, past the peaceful, glass-like waters of Old Tampa Bay.
 The white sandy beach is beautiful: take a brisk walk, then drive south on Gulf Boulevard past a string of beaches that have different personalities.
 Stop at John's Pass at Madeira Beach for some souvenir shopping, there are 100 or so specialty stores and wonderful restaurants in this quaint beachside village and pier.

 Continue south, crossing the Pinellas Bayway, and stop at Fort De Soto Park for a little history and an abundance of sand and water.
 North Beach has been voted the best of America's top 10 beaches: take a swim (there are changing rooms) before exploring the fort, which was built in 1906.
-Drive on to St Petersburg and head for the Pier, where you can have a delicious Cuban lunch at Columbia Restaurant.
-In the afternoon, visit the Salvador Dali' Museum, which has an amazing collection of the famous surrealist's works, including 96 oil paintings.
+Drive on to downtown St Petersburg where there are several local restaurants to choose from, visit the Salvador Dali' Museum, which has an amazing collection of the famous surrealist's works, including 96 oil paintings.
 Take a ride on the downtown trolley and stop at some of St Pete's museums and antique shops before you drive back to Tampa.

 Fit in a one-hour massage before you go off for dinner at Donatello.
 Order the pompano and a good Italian white wine and you'll soon be ready for some dancing with Miss Kitty.
 Then move on to Blue Martini for drinks, an energetic crowd and more dancing.